micmejia/bible-dump/AMPC/Genesis/Gen 26.md

-And [Isaac] [^a]built an altar there and called on the name of the Lord and pitched his tent there; and there Isaac's servants were digging a well.
+And [Isaac] built an altar there and called on the name of the Lord and pitched his tent there; and there Isaac's servants were digging a well.